-Table BE1.
-Multi-pillar pension system in Belgium PILLAR I PILLAR II PILLAR III State Pension Funded pension Voluntary pension The Supplementary Pension Law (the Vandenbroucke Law) implemented in 2003 Federal Pension Service (SFP) IORP and Insurance companies Banks (pension savings fund) and Insurance companies (pension savings insurance and long-term savings plans) Mandatory Voluntary Voluntary Publicly-managed Privately managed pension funds and "Assurance Groupe contracts" Privately managed pension funds and life- insurance contracts PAYG Funded Funded Earnings-related public scheme with a minimum DB (Defined Benefits so Contributior pension Individual retirer nent accounts Quick facts Number of old-age pensioners: 2,098,197 IORP: 199 Pension savings funds: 19 Average old-age pension: €1,065 AuM: €97.7 bn AuM: €50.2 bn Average income (gross): €3,345 Participants: 3.7 million Participants: 3.3 million Average replacement ratio: 66% Coverage ratio: 75% Coverage ratio: 66% Source: Own composition
+Introductory Table.
+Multi-pillar pension syst em in Belgium PILLAR I PILLAR II PILLAR III State Pension Funded pension The Supplementary Pension Law (the Vandenbroucke Law) implemented in 2003 Voluntary pension Federal Pension Service (SFP) IORP and Insurance companies Banks (pension savings fund) and Insurance companies (pension savings insurance and long-term savings plans) Mandatory Voluntary Voluntary Publicly managed Privately managed pension funds and "Assurance Groupe contracts" Privately managed pension funds and life-insurance contracts PAYG Funded Funded Earnings-related public scheme with a minimum pension DC (Defined Contribution scheme) rement accounts Quick facts Number of old-age pensioners (as of 31 st January 2018): 2,098,197 IORP: 197 Insurance Companies:24 Pension savings funds: 19 life insurance retirement savings product Average old-age pension: €1,065 AuM: €105.5 bn AuM: €49.5 bn Average income (gross): €3,345 Participants: 3.7 million Participants: 3.3 million Men's average replacement ratio: 66% Coverage ratio: 75% Coverage ratio: 66% Source : BETTER FINANCE own compo sition of 10 August 2015 increases the retirement age imposed by law to the age of 66 by 2025 and 67 by 2030.
+Pillar I pensions are PAYG systems based on career duration and income earned.
+A complete career corresponds to 45 working-years.
+The calculation of the retirement pension depends on the individual's status, his/her career and his/her salary earned throughout his/her career.
+The amounts can therefore vary greatly from person to person.
+A guaranteed minimum pension and a maximum pension have been fixed.
+A retiree with a complete career will receive at least a guaranteed minimum pension of $\{0.545,0.20\}$ if he/she lives within a household or $\{0.545,0.20\}$ if he/she lives alone.
+In 2016, the net replacement rate from the PAYG system for men (with an average working wage) was 66.1% and, respectively, for women 66%.

-Pillar I
+First Pillar